abotw/Docs-BD/docs/hadoop-02.md

 ## Step 1: Setting up SSH Password-less Login

 Hadoop nodes need to communicate with each other automatically.
-SSH keys allow them to log in to one another without a password1.
+SSH keys allow them to log in to one another without a password.

 ### On hadoop01 (The Master):